ruisaraiva19/ruisaraiva19/README.md

 - 📫 How to reach me **ruisaraiva19@gmail.com**

-- ⚡ Fun fact **I applied to my first job with the idea of working with a developer of that company and when I started working on the company, that person has already been promoted to project manager.
+- ⚡ Fun fact **I applied to my first job with the idea of working with a developer of that company and when I started working on the company, that person has already been promoted to Project Manager.
 You win some, you lose some 🤷‍♂️.**

 <p align="left">
 <h3 align="left">Connect with me:</h3>